trufflesuite/truffle/packages/db-leveldb/README.md

 A model instance is a Data Access Object representing a stored record of the Model.
 Model instances are created through a factory pattern by invoking the Model's `build` or `create` functions and should **never** be created by instantiating the model using `new`.

 A model instance can be changed by directly changing the class properties.
 Changes will not persist to the database without invoking the `save`.
-Every model instance is aware of it's own version history and may call the `getHistoricalVersions` method as on a Model without a key parameter.
+Every model instance is aware of it's own version history and may call the `history` method as on a Model without a key parameter.

 ## Model Instance API